StrategyJune 4, 2026·11 min read

 Will admissions committees judge you for retaking?

-Most will not.
-Many committees prefer to see a retake because it shows you are serious about putting your best application forward.
+Most won't.
+Many committees prefer to see a retake because it shows you're serious about putting your best application forward.
 The attempt history is visible, but the story it tells — "this person cared enough to try again" — is usually a positive one.

 Can you submit a GMAT® score after the application deadline?

-Some schools accept score updates after the deadline, as long as a final decision has not been made.
+Some schools accept score updates after the deadline, as long as a final decision hasn't been made.
 Check the school's official policy or contact the admissions office directly.

 Want to learn even more?